ISISComputingGroup/ibex_developers_manual/Common-Eclipse-Issues.md

 * From the tabs select "Plug-ins" and click the "Validate Plug-ins" button
 * If it displays errors because plug-ins are missing:

-    * Close the dialogs and add the missing plug-ins to the feature.xml file in uk.ac.stfc.isis.ibex.feature.base or one of the features
+    * Close the dialogs and add the missing plug-ins to the feature.xml file in uk.ac.stfc.isis.ibex.feature.base or one of the other features
     * Repeat this whole process again from the beginning

 * If there are no errors then click the "Run" button to see if it works